Half of all refugee children are out of school leaving them exposed to exploitation and abuse

 “The average length of time spent living as a refugee is now 17 years, meaning that millions of children and young people will miss out on some – if not all – of their education, severely diminishing the own future life chances and that of their families and communities,” she adds.

 “Education sets children up for success.
 It provides refugee children with hope for the future in the places they are currently living as well as providing a sense of stability and normalcy for children who have lived through traumatic and stressful events.
 It also prepares children to learn the basic skills needed to rebuild and develop their countries if and when they return.”

 Key barriers to education include financial and language issues; the need for many children to work informally to help support their families; lengthy bureaucratic processes and lack of documentation; limited school places; and the fact that developing countries host 86% of the worlds’ refugees and yet have the least capacity to cope with refugees and their complex short- and long-term needs.

-The inaugural World Humanitarian Summit in Istanbul on 23rd and 24th of May is a significant opportunity to change the narrative on displacement and show compassion for some of the world’s most deprived, threatened children, according to Save the Children, who are working in partnership with education company Pearson at the Summit to further raise awareness of the importance of education in emergencies..
+The inaugural World Humanitarian Summit in Istanbul on 23rd and 24th of May is a significant opportunity to change the narrative on displacement and show compassion for some of the world’s most deprived, threatened children, according to Save the Children.

 “Education in emergency situations and protracted crises (EiE) is chronically underfunded by an estimated $4.8 billion at present, and we simply won’t achieve the 2030 Sustainable Development Goals (SDGs) unless we all work together to tackle the barriers that prevent millions of refugee children from getting a quality basic education, much less stay true to the global pledge to ‘leave no one behind’,” says Thorning-Schmidt.